Cyber security analyst at ParaFlare.

 In this blog post, we hope to cover some potential approaches to detecting web shells through host-based signatures.

-We will also be releasing a small PowerShell script that can automate these methods against a given web directory.
+We have released a small PowerShell script that can automate these methods against a given web directory.

 The script is geared towards Windows-based web servers as we found that a lot of released web shell scanners tended towards scanning Linux environments.